 If you are like me, you are a passive investor.
 If you aren’t sure if you are a passive investor, you can check out this post to find out.

-Now, if you are like me and want a mix of all the above, then my recommendation is Schwab.
 They are my primary broker and I get exactly what I need in mutual funds and ETFs and never pay a trading commission.

 Best Online Broker For People Scared Of Investing: Betterment